Tadawale Sammat Wagholi

 Tadawale Sammat Wagholi is a small town and gram panchayat in Koregaon taluka, Satara district, in the Indian province of Maharashtra.

-Tadawale Sammat Wagholi is a hill station situated strategically near Wathar Station, Koregaon on the Lonand-Satara Highway Road.
-Wathar Station is the main Market Place of North Koregaon Tehsil is closely situated here.
-Good highways like Phaltan-Satara and Lonand-Satara, State Railway Track is present at the Tadawale village.
-This village is also near to Pimpode Village, the biggest Market Place in North Koregaon Tehsil.
+Tadawale Sammat Wagholi is a hill station near Wathar Station, Koregaon on the Lonand-Satara Highway Road.

 Government

 Tadawale Sammat Wagholi is governed by a gram panchayat, whose head is elected by the villagers and is recognised as Sarpanch.
-Sapanch name is Nana Badhekar.
-Mrs Pansare is Panchayat samiti member.